djipco/webmidi/website/api/classes/WebMidi.md

 ### `"midiaccessgranted"`<a id="event:midiaccessgranted"></a>

-Event emitted once the MIDI interface has been successfully created.
+Event emitted once the MIDI interface has been successfully created (which implies user has granted access to MIDI).